 Why would I change the viewing angle of a camera?

 Using the image above, see that little black car in the top left corner, whats the registration number?
-Try clicking and zooming into the image, the number plate is too small to read even when zoomed in.
+The number plate is too small to read even when zoomed in.

-A varifocal lens lets you set the camera viewing angle from wide (92 degrees) to a narrow view (23 degrees) and anwhere inbetween.
+A varifocal lens lets you set the camera viewing angle from wide (92 degrees) to a narrow view (23 degrees) and anywhere in between.